-- A completed Graduate Admission Application (link to: http://admissions.illinoisstate.edu/) - A letter of recommendation from someone who can address your qualifications for this certificate program.
+- A completed Graduate Admission Application. - A letter of recommendation from someone who can address your qualifications for this certificate program.
 This might be a principal or other administrator, a colleague, or a professor from a graduate course you have already taken.
-There is no specific form or format required for the letter.

-The letter of recommendation should be mailed to Dr. Montserrat Mir, Department of Languages, Literatures and Cultures, Campus Box 61790-4300, Illinois State University, Normal, IL 61790-4240 or by email.
+There is no specific form or format required for the letter. - The letter of recommendation should be mailed to Dr. Montserrat Mir, Department of Languages, Literatures and Cultures, Campus Box 4300, Illinois State University, Normal, IL 61790, or sent by email.